 How to Trim Leeks

 Although the entire plant is technically edible, the darker green portion of leeks are tough and not pleasant to eat.
 A lot of tutorials suggest cutting the whole leek a couple inches below the dark leaves, but I find this pretty wasteful.
 To get the most out of the leek, carefully trim each leaf at the point where it goes from greenish-yellow to green.
 Discard or save the darker portion for making stock.

 How to Clean Leeks

-Because the most edible portion of leeks grow below the soil, the layers fill up with a lot of dirt.
-It’s important to clean them properly to avoid a gritty bite.
+Because the most edible portion of leeks grows below the soil, the layers fill up with a lot of dirt.
+It's important to clean them properly to avoid a gritty bite.
 After trimming your leeks, cut them half lengthwise, then thinly slice them.
 Transfer them to a large bowl of cold water and using your fingertips, swirl and shake the leeks releasing the dirt, which will fall to the bottom of the bowl.
-Set up a sieve or colander over another bowl and scoop out the cleaned leeks and place in the sieve to fully drain before sautéing.
+Set up a sieve or colander over another bowl scoop out the cleaned leeks and place in the sieve to fully drain before sautéing.